-The Enterprise is transporting the Cairn, a species of humanoids which communicates through telepathy.
-Lwaxana Troi (portrayed by Majel Barrett-Roddenberry), mother of Ship’s Counselor Deanna Troi (marina Sirtis), is recruited to act as interpreter.
+The Enterprise is transporting the Cairn, a species of humanoids that communicates through telepathy.
+Lwaxana Troi (portrayed by Majel Barrett-Roddenberry), the mother of Ship’s Counselor Deanna Troi (Marina Sirtis), is recruited to act as an interpreter.
 Lwaxana immediately goes about trying to set her daughter up with the head of the Cairn delegation, Maques (portrayed by Norman Large).

 Soon after, Lwaxana over-reacts to seeing Deanna and Commander Riker (Jonathan Frakes) holding hands.
 Dr. Crusher (Gates McFadden) tells Lwaxana she is worn down from using her telepathy so much.